 U.S. 17-92 will be realigned and moved to the south with a new bridge over I-4.
 The existing bridges over Orange Boulevard and the SunRail tracks will be widened.
 Roundabouts will replace two existing traffic signals on old U.S. 17-92 (renamed West Seminole Boulevard) adjacent to I-4.
 The realignment of U.S. 17-92 will require the replacement of several spans of the U.S. 17-92 bridge over the St. Johns River.

 County Road (C.R.)
 46A will be converted to a Diverging Diamond interchange.

 Left turns at the C.R.
 46A/Rinehart Road intersection will be eliminated and replaced by two mid-block U-turns on Rinehart Road.
 This will reduce the number of signal phases at the intersection, which will allow more vehicles to travel through the intersection.

 Lake Mary Boulevard interchange will undergo significant restructuring.
 The bridge will be completely rebuilt and the roadway will become a Modified Diverging Diamond with additional ramps to connect I-4 to Lake Emma Road.

-New support piers will be added to the bridge to lengthen the span, which will allow crews to build a new lane on I-4 below the bridge.
+New support piers will be added to the bridge to lengthen the span, which will allow crews to build a new lane on Interstate 4 (I-4) below the bridge.
 The new lane will accommodate traffic from eastbound I-4 Express Lanes.
-Construction for this project is funded for 2019.
+Construction could begin as soon as 2019.